Home Learning Centre How Much Does an EICR Cost? The Complete 2026 UK Price Guide

 How much do electricians charge for a condition report?

 National electrical companies charge £180 to £300 for a 3 bed house EICR.
 Large utility companies such as British Gas charge £250 to £400.
-Independent local electricians like us charge £99 to £139 for the same work.
+We charge £99 or £140 depending on circuit count for the same work.
 The certificate is identical regardless of who issues it.

 How much does an electrical installation condition report cost in the UK?